 DrPH Admissions Requirements

-Classes are offered primarily online or in condensed institute formats in January, June and November.
+Classes are offered online and in condensed institute formats in January, June and November.
 Full-time enrollment is considered on a case-by-case basis only; those interested in enrolling full-time are strongly encouraged to speak with the program well in advance of the application deadline to determine their eligibility.

 Scores from the Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) less than five years old are required for all applicants regardless of academic or professional background.

 - GRE scores may be submitted using the SOPHAS code 3738

 - GMAT scores may be submitted using the school code KGB-3R-06

 DrPH applications to the Department of Health Policy and Management will be processed through the Schools of Public Health Application Services (SOPHAS).
 The application deadline is December 1st.

 Students enrolled in the DrPH program finance their graduate studies through a variety of funding options.
 Contact the Financial Aid Office for more information on loans or federal aid.
 Browse multiple funding resources through Funding Opportunities database.

 At this time, the School-wide DrPH Program Office does not provide any financial assistance to students enrolled in the DrPH program on either a full-or part-time basis.